Fundraising Ideas for the Fund Raiser

 Click to continue

-Fundraising Letters - Are You Too Small for Direct Mail Donor Acquisition? by Alan Sharpe
+Fundraising Letters - Are You Too Small for Direct Mail Donor Acquisition?

 Some non-profit organizations should not use direct mail as a way to attract new donors.
 Is your organization one of them?
 Take this simple test and find out.

-Approaches for Writing to Lapsed Members from The Membership Management Report
+Approaches for Writing to Lapsed Members

 Rather than have one standard letter directed to lapsed members, encouraging them to renew their membership, create an in-house menu of key messages from which you can choose when composing letters for this important group.